John-Weak/Rain/README.md

 This project aims to record the timing and duration of power outage in my home.
 And on later stage try to accomplish a relation between rain and outage .

-PS: Work in progress and not yet deployed.
+PS: Work in progress ~~and not yet deployed~~.Now gathering data for few weeks,till then only [live](https://rain.johnweak.dev/) status of outage will be shown.

 ## Why does this project exists?